Envirometrix/PredictiveSoilMapping/main.md

 in a consistent and standardized manner.
-Consequently, global soil mapping would benefit from having the best of both worlds, namely locally-specific harmonization functions (which are known to be most effective) and also ones that were computed everywhere in a single standardized manner using data in a single comprehensive reference database (which is desirable in terms of simplifying harmonization and maintaining a record of how any value was harmonized).
+Consequently, global soil mapping would benefit from having the best of both worlds, namely locally-specific harmonization functions (which are known to be most effective), and also ones that were computed in a single standardized manner using data in a single comprehensive reference database (which is desirable in terms of simplifying harmonization and maintaining a record of how any value was harmonized).